gbramleysimmons/climate-tweet-tracker/README.md

 MySQL was used to track and retrieved data.

 Source:
-Much of code for the graph (D3) came from here: https://bl.ocks.org/larsenmtl/e3b8b7c2ca4787f77d78f58d41c3da91
+We used the following guide to generate D3 graph: https://bl.ocks.org/larsenmtl/e3b8b7c2ca4787f77d78f58d41c3da91